fairtracks/fairtracks.net/content/markdown/fair/fair-01-fair-data-fairtracks.md

   and characteristics of the data
 - Metadata attributes should be linked to controlled, shared vocabularies (or ontologies).

-**Identifiers and ontologies.** To enable machine-actionability, the metadata needs to indexed in a searchable resource and made retrievable via the identifiers using a standardized communication protocol.
+**Identifiers and ontologies.** To enable machine-actionability, the metadata needs to be indexed in a searchable resource and made retrievable via the identifiers using a standardized communication protocol.
 Moreover, a high level of standardization is required to achieve semantic interoperability allowing, e.g., for integration of different datasets.
 Linking metadata fields to ontologies provides context to the dataset as a self-describing information bundle where the links to